nicoleraenair/natural-language-compiler/README.md

 Observe that this is an infinitely large language, and that we can construct arbitrarily long and complex phrases, such as `Every funny clever mathematician that Alex loves hates a filmmaker that is a lawyer that swims`.

 ### Semantic Model
-- this project creates a unified semantic model for computing types and denotations for a subset of english
+This project creates a unified semantic model for computing the types and denotations (lambda calculus/predicate logic translations) for phrases in this toy language.
 - table with denotations for all phrase types (from cfg) + example from toy language + types ("Every clever mathematician that Alex loves hates a filmmaker that is grumpy" - build up each part)

 ## Implementation